What is a cold sore anyway?

 • Avoid abrasive, acidic, and spicy foods.

-• Take care when brushing your teeth so as not to aggravate the sore.
+• Take care when brushing your teeth so as not to aggravate

 • Treat early.
 This helps shorten the duration and ease the pain and discomfort.

-• Keep the area moisturized and protected to avoid painful cracking.
+• Keep the area moisturized and protected to avoid

 If you aren’t sure you have a cold sore or not, please consult with a doctor.